telerik/blazor-docs/components/wizard/events.md

 ## Events

-This article explains the events available in the Telerik Wizard for Blazor:
+The available events in the Telerik Wizard for Blazor are:

 * [OnChange](#onchange)
 * [ValueChanged](#valuechanged)